-You can also use Algerian Eye Stitch as pulled embroidery stitch.
-With each stitch tug the thread slightly so that the fabric distorts.
+You can also use Algerian Eye Stitch as a pulled embroidery stitch.
+With each stitch, tug the thread slightly so that the fabric distorts.
 The little tug pulls the fabric and creates the holes in the centre of each stitch.
-The more you pull the greater the central hole.
+The more you pull, the larger the central hole becomes.

-If you want emphasise the hole you can by gently poking the end of the knitting needle into the hole to widen it a little.
+If you want to emphasise the hole, you can, by gently poking the end of the knitting needle into the hole to widen it a little.